The University sets time limits on students to ensure that they have reasonably current

 and a satisfactory grade earned.

-- When the department chair returns the completed form to the Graduate School, the Vice
+- When the department chair returns the completed form to the Graduate School, the Dean

-Provost for Graduate Studies or designee will authorize the posting of the credit
+of the Graduate School or designee will authorize the posting of the credit to the

 - The form of the examination, the method of administering it, and the time of examination